punyajoy/Pillow/docs/reference/ImageDraw.rst

                      .. versionadded:: 6.2.0

-    :param embedded_color: Whether to use embedded color info in COLR and CPAL tables.
+    :param embedded_color: Whether to use font embedded color glyphs (COLR or CPDT).

                     .. versionadded:: 7.1.0